8 Nature Escapes in Greenville, SC

 4. Swamp Rabbit Trail

 One of the most talked about attractions in Greenville is the 22 mile long paved recreational path known as the Swamp Rabbit trail.
 With numerous access points, the trail is easily accessible no matter where you are staying.
-The most beautiful sections of the trail start at Furman University and behind the super popular Swamp Rabbit Cafe, a local organic co op/bakery/coffeehouse.
+The most beautiful sections of the trail begin at Furman University and behind the super popular Swamp Rabbit Cafe, a local organic co op/bakery/coffeehouse.
 The great thing about this trail is that there is always something else to do close by, thereby saving you some time.

 Consider parking at the cafe and indulging in a freshly baked pastry and mug of coffee from renowned Carolina Roaster Counter Culture.
 Then hop on the bike trail and enjoy some beautiful natural scenery.
 It can get crowded on weekends, so get here earlier to enjoy a more peaceful ride.
-This section of the path fortunately does not get nearly as much traffic as the downtown.
+This section of the path fortunately does not get nearly as much traffic as the downtown access point.